 - Resource Is Exposed To Public

 - Resource Contains Tag Key and Value Regular Expression

 environment: public-facing; this would surface S3 buckets with potential unintended data exposure.

-You can narrow your view of filters using the search bar, scoping filters by supporting clouds or resource type, or by looking at filters from specific versions of DivvyCloud.
-Custom filters are also included in the full listing and can be access by toggling the "Owner" option at the top of the page.
+You can narrow your view of using the search bar to find a specific Query Filter with keywords or terms (e.g., Access List), by scoping by supporting clouds or resource type, or by looking through specific versions of InsightCloudSec.
+Custom Query Filters are also included in the full listing and can be access by toggling the "Owner" option at the top of the page.

-You can further narrow the search by using the Cloud Support and Supported Resources options:
+You can further narrow the search by using the "Cloud Support" and "Supported Resources" options:

-Query Filters are also used in creating bots.
+Query Filters are also used in the creation of Bots.

 - For detailed step by step instructions check out Creating Bots.

 - You can also view Working with Bots (Best Practices & Examples) if you want to review some examples

 The Resource Type you select in Step 2 of Bot creation will limit the Query Filters you can select in Step 3.